Gamepad remote control with Pybricks Block coding

 Updated on:

-The PyBricks team released a PyBricks Blocks version that allows you to create drag and drop programs for LEGO smart hubs, such as the SPIKE Prime or Robot Inventor hub.
-In this post, we will show how to use a Bluetooth gamepad with PyBricks Block Coding.
+The Pybricks team released a Pybricks Blocks version that allows you to create drag and drop programs for LEGO smart hubs, such as the SPIKE Prime or Robot Inventor hub.
+In this post, we will show how to use a Bluetooth gamepad with Pybricks Block Coding.
 In the past, you had to use Python to create lagless remote control with gamepads.
 Since Pybricks block coding, that limitation is gone: any kid can tweak remote control programs now.
 The only things you need are an LMS-ESP32 board and any Bluetooth gamepad controller.

 Remote control needs to be lagless.
 The Robot Inventor implementation by LEGO required a PC in the middle and introduced a lot of lag.
 Pybricks can do brick-to-brick Bluetooth messaging, but that’s slightly laggy too.
 That’s why we built a Bluepad version for our LMS-ESP32 expansion board that can talk to Pybricks in real-time.
 You’ll have very precise control over your MINDSTORMS robot.
 To make this work, you need PyBricks-compatible Lego smart bricks and our LMS-ESP32 board.

-Step 1: Flash your LMS-ESP32 board with BluePad32 LPF2 for PyBricks
+Step 1: Flash your LMS-ESP32 board with BluePad32 LPF2

 For this tutorial, we assume you are the proud owner of an LMS-ESP32 board.
 By default, it comes with MicroPython firmware.
 For this tutorial, we need special firmware that connects to gamepads.
 You can simply flash it with a browser and a USB wire.